YingLiangjxau/CNA_origin/README.md

 We proposed a two-step computational framework called CNA_origin to predict the tissue-of-origin of a tumor from its gene CNA levels.
 CNA origin set up an intellectual deep-learning network mainly composed of autoencoder and convolution neural network (CNN).

-If you want to use CNA_origin, you need to  unzip the file  merge-sample.tar.gz first.
+If you want to use CNA_origin, you must have gene-level CNA file and label file.

 The use of CNA_origin:
 CNA_origin.py  -T PATH_GENE_CNV:        &emsp;File of the gene CNV   <br/>